I have been to a lot of places here in the Phils now, but my recent trip to Palawan was one of the most memorable experiences I’ve ever made.

 Scenic beach on some random island.

-We then went back to Miniloc Island, where the local Filipinos prepared our barbecue lunch on the grill.
+We then went back to Miniloc Island, where the local Filipino guys prepared our barbecue lunch on the grill.

 After lunch we cruised to the Secret Lagoon.

-It’s called “secret”, because it’s only accessible by a small, about 1.5 meter high whole in the rocks.
+It’s called “secret”, because it’s only accessible by a small, about 1.5 meter high hole in the rocks.

 Then we cruised to the last stop of our trip: Seven Commandos Beach – one of the most beautiful beaches I’ve ever seen.